A Simple Analytic Treatment of Neutrino Mass Impact on the Full Power Spectrum Shape via a Two-Fluid Approximation: Neutrino Dynamics

-Finally, we arrive at the linear fluid equations for cold dark matter (CDM) and baryons, where the sum of these is denoted with a subscript cb, and neutrinos, denoted with subscript $\nu$, in Fourier space as:
+Finally, we arrive at the linear fluid equations for cold dark matter (CDM) and baryons, where the sum of these is denoted with a subscript cb, and neutrinos, denoted with subscript $\nu$.
+In Fourier space, we have:

-where $\mathcal{H}$ is the Hubble parameter in terms of conformal time $d\tau \equiv dt/a(t)$ and the derivatives are with respect to conformal time.
-Also, $\delta$ and $\theta$ are the usual density contrast and velocity divergence in real space \cite{Bernardeau_2002}:
+where $\mathcal{H}$ is the Hubble parameter in terms of conformal time $d\tau \equiv dt/a(t)$, and dot denotes a derivative with respect to conformal time. $\delta$ and $\theta$ are the usual density perturbation and velocity divergence, in Fourier space.
+They are originally defined in position space via \cite{Bernardeau_2002}:

-Finally, $\phi(k,\tau)$ is the gravitational potential in the Newtonian gauge \citep{1995, shoji2010massive} and is coupled to the matter density perturbations via the Poisson equation:
+Finally, $\phi(k,\tau)$ is the gravitational potential in the Newtonian gauge \citep{1995, shoji2010massive} and is sourced by the matter density perturbations via the Poisson equation:

-If the Universe is geometrically flat and matter-dominated, $\delta \propto a$ and therefore $\phi$ is a constant.
-This assumption holds true for when the dark energy has not yet come to dominate the energy density of the Universe, which occurs at recent times, $z<z_{\rm{eq}} = 0.4$.
-The effect of dark energy on the growth of matter is extensively discussed in \S\ref{Dark Energy Modifications}.
+For a geometrically flat, matter-dominated Universe, $\delta \propto a$ and so $\phi$ is a constant.
+We can make this assumption prior to dark energy domination, which begins at $z_{\rm{eq}} = 0.37$ and continues to lower redshift.
+Dark energy's impact on our calculation is explored further in \S\ref{Dark Energy Modifications}.

 $c_s(z)$ is the neutrino sound speed and can be expressed as ${c_s}^2(z) = (5/3)\; w(z)$ \citep{shoji2010massive, Blas_2014}.
-The neutrino sound speed is understood best if it is converted to a length-scale, the \textit{free-streaming} scale, which is very similar to the Jeans length:
+The neutrino sound speed is understood best if it is converted to a length-scale, the \textit{free-streaming} scale, which is conceptually similar to the Jeans length: